USS Heermann: 1951–1957

 Heermann remained in reserve at San Diego until re-commissioning on 12 September 1951.
 After training in local waters off California, she departed San Diego on 4 January 1952 for her new base, NS Newport, Rhode Island, where she arrived on 23 January.
 She spent 1952 training along the eastern coast from New England to the Virginia Capes, followed by ASW and fleet problems during winter months in the Caribbean.
 The destroyer returned to Newport for operations along the Northeastern seaboard.
 After a voyage to Plymouth, England, in June and July 1953, she participated in antisubmarine maneuvers between Newport and the Virginia Capes.
 Heermann departed on a world cruise 3 December 1953.
 First she sailed for Yokosuka, Japan, by way of the Panama Canal, San Diego, and the Hawaiian Islands.
 After a two-day replenishment in Yokosuka, she set course for Okinawa where she acted as part of the escort for 3d Marine Division amphibious warfare landings and conducted barrier patrol in support of the exercise.
 After more maneuvers took her to Korea, Iwo Jima, and the South Coast of Japan, she returned to Yokosuka which she cleared 22 May 1954 to resume her world cruise, calling at Hong Kong and Singapore on her way to the Suez Canal.
 In the Mediterranean she visited Port Said, Naples, Villefranche, and Barcelona before returning to Newport 17 July 1954.

 For the next year and a half Heermann participated in training exercises along the Atlantic coast.
 On 1 February she sailed to join the 6th Fleet in exercises along the coast of Lebanon, Israel, and Egypt.
-In April she was invited by Prince Rainier to be in port for his wedding to Miss Grace Kelly from 19–24 April 1956.
+In April she was invited by Prince Rainier to be in port for his wedding to Miss Grace Kelly from 19 to 24 April 1956.
 Heermann furnished a 40-man honor guard for the occasion.
 From Monaco she joined the 6th Fleet off Greece, and then departed for Fall River, Massachusetts, where she arrived 28 May 1956.
 Heermann operated out of Newport until 6 November, when she sailed for the Mediterranean where she proved to be a first-rate antisubmarine ship in joint exercises with the Italian Navy.

 After revisiting Monaco at the invitation of Prince Rainier and Princess Grace, she returned to Fall River 20 February 1957.
 She served as gunnery school-ship out of Newport until 30 June when she joined Charles J. Badger in the screen of antisubmarine warfare carrier Leyte for two weeks of air operations for the training of Naval Academy midshipmen.
 She decommissioned at Boston 20 December 1957 and was assigned to the Boston Group of the U.S. Atlantic Reserve Fleet.